Ascent Summit 2026

 Jason Persaud

-Jason is the National Director of Church Engagement with Alpha Canada, a global evangelism organization.
-He oversees an incredible team responsible for training, equipping, and coaching churches, pastors, and leaders nationwide in the Alpha course.
-He has been in ministry for over 32 years, serving as a pastor, home missionary, and itinerant speaker.
+Jason Persaud is National Director of Church Engagement with Alpha Canada, a global evangelism organization, where he oversees a team that trains, equips, and coaches churches, pastors, and leaders nationwide in the Alpha course.
+He has served in ministry for over 32 years as a pastor, home missionary, and itinerant speaker.
+Jason holds a Master of Arts in Practical Theology and Leadership from Northpoint Bible College and Seminary (Haverhill, MA).
+He and his wife, Kerri, a member of the pastoral team at Hope City Church in Brampton, Ontario, have been married for 20 years and are parents to two children, Kaela (18) and Nathan (15).

 Joy Moore